 With the assistance of a Work Release Coordinator, all PRC residents obtain jobs shortly after their arrival (unless they intend to enroll in a full-time academic or vocational training program).
 All employed residents - full-time or part-time - pay up to \$200 a month for their room and board.
-Many residents also pay fines, restitution. legal fees, and family support.
+Many residents also pay fines, restitution, legal fees, and family support.

 Each resident's activities at the Center are prescribed by a contractual agreement developed prior to his or her arrival at PRC.
-A tri-phased furlough/release plan allows increasing privileges as the resident demon-
+A tri-phased furlough/release plan allows increasing privileges as the resident demonstrates responsible behavior through adherence to his contract and PRC rules.